nxrighthere/ENet-CSharp/README.md

 `EventType.Connect` a connection request initiated by `Peer.Connect()` function has completed. `Event.Peer` returns a peer which successfully connected. `Event.Data` returns the user-supplied data describing the connection or 0 if none is available.

 `EventType.Disconnect` a peer has disconnected.
-This event is generated on a successful completion of a disconnect initiated by `Peer.Disconnect`. `Event.Peer` returns a peer which disconnected. `Event.Data` returns the user-supplied data describing the disconnection or 0 if none is available.
+This event is generated on a successful completion of a disconnect initiated by `Peer.Disconnect()` function. `Event.Peer` returns a peer which disconnected. `Event.Data` returns the user-supplied data describing the disconnection or 0 if none is available.

 `EventType.Receive` a packet has been received from a peer. `Event.Peer` returns a peer which sent the packet. `Event.ChannelID` specifies the channel number upon which the packet was received. `Event.Packet` returns a packet that was received, and this packet must be destroyed using `Event.Packet.Dispose()` function after use.

 `EventType.Timeout` a peer has timed out.
-This event occurs if a peer has timed out or if a connection request initialized by `Peer.Connect` has timed out. `Event.Peer` returns a peer which timed out.
+This event occurs if a peer has timed out or if a connection request initialized by `Peer.Connect()` has timed out. `Event.Peer` returns a peer which timed out.

 #### PeerState
 Definitions of peer states for `Peer.State` property: